 There are three ways to apply for Social Security disability benefits.
 You can apply online, by mail or in person.

 To apply online, you must first create an account on the Social Security Administration website.
 Once logged in, you can access the disability benefits application and fill it out.
 You will be able to add all of your medical documentation as well.
-When you apply online, the start date for your application also serves as the start date should you be owed any back pay.
+When you are applying for SSDI online, the start date for your application also serves as the start date should you be owed any back pay.

 If you would prefer to apply with a paper application, you can either print a copy from the SSA website or pick one up from your local branch office.
 Once complete, you can either mail it or return it in person to the branch office.